solvibjoss/solvibjoss.github.io/Final Project.md

        height="700"
        >

-Now We would like to take a look at the ratio between these two maps
+Now We would like to take a look at the ratio between crimes and residents by country
 ![crime][def]

 [def]: ../final/png/crime_res_ratio.png